 "goddess of wisdom and crafts"

-"creative form of Ellery"
+"feminine form of Charles"

 Similar sound: These names share phonetic patterns with Minerva — similar vowel sounds, consonant clusters, or rhythm.